Some basic information on islands of the world you may or may not have heard of.

 The island was also affected by the 2004 earthquake in the region, which caused some of the reef to tilt up from the sea, expanding the island by as much as 1km in some directions.

 The Savage Islands are located between Madeira and the Canary Islands, and are governed by Portugal.
 The islands are specially protected as a nature reserve and home to a wide species of birds, and with little fresh water and being surrounded by reefs, the islands are also particularly difficult to reach.
 The few visitors each year are made up of wardens and those conducting scientific research.

-The largest island, close to 2 square kilometres in size, lies nine miles north of another cluster of islands making up the Savage Islands.
-The group was formed through volcanic and mountainous geology around 60 or 70 million years ago.
+The largest island, close to two square kilometres in size, lies nine miles north of another cluster of islands making up the Savage Islands.
+The group was formed through volcanic and mountainous geology around sixty or seventy million years ago.

 Strong winds blow across the islands which reduce precipitation to less than 500mm annually.
 The on-land temperature remains fairly constant between 17°C and 19°C, while the sea temperature also remains stable.

 The islands are also disputed between the Spanish and Portuguese governments.
 The Portuguese place their border south of the islands, while the Spanish believe that due to the islands retaining no residents, the border should be drawn halfway between Madeira and the Canaries.